-17.)
+18.)
 Q: I plan on having collaborator(s).
 Is this OK?
 Do I need to submit their biosketch and/or letters of support?

-A: This is a single investigator award, so there may only be one lead PI who is the primary applicant.
-However, we do encourage collaboration, and there is no limit to the number of collaborators that can be included within a proposal.
+A: While there may only be one lead PI who is the primary applicant for administrative purposes, we absolutely encourage collaboration, and there is no limit to the number of collaborators that can be included within a proposal.
 The lead PI can work with as many collaborators as the needs of their project dictates.
-Applicants do not need to include the biosketches of collaborators or letters of support.
-Reviewers will focus first and foremost on the primary applicant's accomplishments, background, and work.
+Applicants are not required to include the biosketches of collaborators or letters of support.
+Reviewers will focus first and foremost on the lead PI's accomplishments, background, and work.
 If these wish to be included, they can be uploaded as additional files.
+The lead PI is the only one who must meet the eligibility criteria, as well.

-18.)
+19.)
 Q: Will I need to submit a full proposal if my LOI is reviewed favorably?